 - Social Studies, 70 minutes (60 multiple choice questions)

 Total test time (full battery) just over 7 hours

 Days Offered: Wednesdays Only

 To take the HiSET exam in the state of Tennessee, you must meet the following requirements:

 - Age: You must be at least 18 years of age without a high school diploma or high school equivalency certificate to take the HiSET exam.
 If you are 17 years old you must have an age waiver signed by the Director of Schools before you can test.
 For information about exceptions to this policy, review the additional policies section below.

 - Residency: You do not have to be a resident of Tennessee to take the HiSET exam.

 - Identification: You must present identification on test day at the HiSET test center.
-A valid driver's license, passport, military ID, or other form of government issued (national or foreign) identification that shows name, address, date of birth, signature and photograph are acceptable forms of identification.
-Outdated or expired identification will not be accepted.
+Acceptable Forms: A valid driver's license, passport, military ID, or other form of government issued (national or foreign) identification.
+The ID must show your name, address, date of birth, signature and photograph.
+Outdated or expired IDs will not be accepted.

 How to Register

-Once you are ready to take the test, you can schedule your testing appointment in one of two ways:
+Once you are ready to take the test, you can schedule your testing appointment: